 The corresponding WAC 246-105-050 states that a letter from the health care practitioner in lieu of the signed state exemption form is allowed The letter must:

-• You register for our free class.
-You will receive a list of resources to begin exploring before you attend the class.
-Classes are held online every Wednesday at 7-8pm Pacific time.
-Attend the class, and an instructor will lead you through an overview of the resources and help you learn how to find what you need to know to be fully informed in your medical decision making regarding vaccination.
-You cannot learn all you need in an hour, or even a full day.
-Vaccination is a complex and in-depth subject, and each vaccine product and its targeted infection require individual attention.
+- Register for our free Zoom meeting, which is held online every Wednesday at 7-8pm Pacific time.
+Attend the meeting, and we will lead you through an overview of resources to help you learn how to find what you need to know to be fully informed in your medical decision making regarding vaccination.

-• At the end of the class, you have the option of receiving a referral to a Washington-licensed practitioner who you can contact to set up a risk/benefit consultation at which you will receive a signed letter from the practitioner stating they have provided the information.
+- At the end of the meeting, you will receive a referral to a Washington-licensed practitioner who you can contact to set up a vaccination risk/benefit consultation at which you will receive a signed letter from the practitioner stating they have provided the information.
 Participating practitioners set their own terms and fees.